ahmedt26/haskell-snacks/README.md

 # Haskell-Snacks

-Collection of modules built for ~~assignments for the CS-1JCS course~~.
+A collection of modules created in-part for my COMPSCI 1JC3 course, other part to learn!
 One of my first attempts at Haskell and functional programming.

 Modules include:
 * _Snack 1_ : Computing cubic roots